lasred/secrets-store-csi-driver-provider-aws-1/README.md

                   - path: .password
                     objectAlias: testPassword
     ```
-The jsme field of the object field can contain the following sub-fields:
+The jsmePath field can contain the following sub-fields:
 * path: This required field is the JSME path to use for retrieval
 * objectAlias: This required  field specifies the file name under which the key-value pair secret will be mounted.